-Any management plan developed for the Eastern Hognose Snake should address the problem of vegetative encroachment.
-Public agencies and private landowners should be encouraged to utilize land management practices that promote early plant succession stages where populations of Eastern Hognose Snakes are known to exist.
+Any management plan developed for the Eastern Hog-nosed Snake should address the problem of vegetative encroachment.
+Public agencies and private landowners should be encouraged to utilize land management practices that promote early plant succession stages where populations of Eastern Hog-nosed Snakes are known to exist.
 Landowners should also be encouraged to limit or restrict the use of pesticides on their crops.
 Public awareness and education should be improved to reduce human persecution.

-- State Wildlife Grant Project T-8-R (2004) ten priority habitats were surveyed to collect baseline information on poorly studied reptile and amphibian species. - State Wildlife Grant Project T-57-R-1 (2012) evaluated a variety of threats to herpetofauna in South Dakota as a component of the South Dakota Wildlife Action Plan revision
+- State Wildlife Grant Project T-8-R (2004) ten priority habitats were surveyed to collect baseline information on poorly studied reptile and amphibian species. - State Wildlife Grant Project T-57-R-1 (2012) evaluated a variety of threats to herpetofauna in South Dakota as a component of the South Dakota Wildlife Action Plan revision - Wildlife Diversity Small Grant Project in 2021 conducted targeted surveys for Eastern Hog-nosed Snakes in south-central South Dakota to determine the extent of the species' range.